Sora no Uta ~Higher and Higher~/Hisōbi

 "Sora no Uta ~Higher and Higher~/Hisōbi" (の ～Higher and Higher～/悲壮美) is the twentieth single by Japanese rock band Luna Sea, released on May 29, 2019.
 It is their second double A-side single and reached number 7 on the Oricon chart and number 20 on Billboard's Japan Hot 100.

 Overview

 Both songs were used as opening themes for the Mobile Suit Gundam: The Origin - Advent of the Red Comet anime; "Sora no Uta ~Higher and Higher~" was used from episode one until episode four, and "Hisōbi" was used from episode five until episode eight.
 A fan of the Gundam franchise since childhood, lead guitarist Sugizo was in charge of all of the anime's theme songs.
+Ryuichi also grew up watching the franchise and said he wanted the songs' lyrics to fit the story.
+After discussions with the staff and Sugizo, he borrowed scripts from the show, watched videos over and over, and wrote down words that caught his attention.
+The vocalist recorded his parts for "Sora no Uta ~Higher and Higher~" before having surgery in January 2019 to remove adenocarcinoma of the lung, while "Hisōbi" was recorded after.

 The music video for "Sora no Uta ~Higher and Higher~" utilizes footage from the anime as its lyrics feature connections to the fictional world of Gundam.
 A different music video for the song using footage of the band performing it live at the Nippon Budokan was also released.
 The music video for "Hisōbi" features the band performing the ballad in sand dunes with footage shot via a drone by a Japanese drone racing champion.